Classification of smooth embeddings of 4-manifolds in 7-space, I

 Clearly, $a: E^7(S^4)\to\pi_4(G_3,SO_3)$ is a homomorphism.
 The injectivity of $a$ is proved in \S4.
 The surjectivity of $a$ can be proved analogously, cf. [Fu94].
-Cf. Symmetry Remark in \S5.
 We prove the following well-known lemma because we could not find the proof in the literature.

 {\bf Lemma \Gso.} \quad $\pi_5(G,SO)=0$, \quad $\pi_4(G,SO)\cong\Z$ \ and \ $\pi_4(G_3,SO_3)\cong\pi_6(S^2)\cong\Z_{12}$, \quad cf. [Ha66, the text before Corollary 6.6].